vztu/BVQA_Benchmark/README.md

 ## Citation

-Should you find this code useful for your research, please cite our papers.
+Should you find this repo useful to your research, we sincerely appreciate it if you cite our papers:

 ```
 @article{tu2020ugc,